cvitolo/rnrfa/README.md

 The information returned by the first three services is in JSON format, while the last one is an XML variant.

-The RNRFA package aims to acheive a simpler and more efficient access to data by providing wrapper functions to send HTTP requests and interpret XML/JSON responses.
+The RNRFA package aims to achieve a simpler and more efficient access to data by providing wrapper functions to send HTTP requests and interpret XML/JSON responses.

 **To cite this software:**
 Vitolo C. and Fry M., R for the National River Flow Archive (rnrfa, R package), (2014), GitHub repository, https://github.com/cvitolo/r_rnrfa, doi: http://dx.doi.org/10.5281/zenodo.14722